e2ebridge/e2e-bridge-cli/README.md

 ### Other Switches:
 * `-n|--nodejs` Assume that the service is a Node.js service.
 This is ignored for "deploy" and illegal for "kill".
 * `-N` The same as `-n`.
 Kept for backwards compatibility only.
-* `-j|--java` Assume that the service is a Java service.
-This is ignored for "deploy" and illegal for "kill".
+* `-j|--java` Assume that the service is a Java service or the resource is a Java resource.
+* `-x|--xslt` Assume that the resource is an XSLT resource.
 * `-g|--git` Use "git archive" for building the repository.
 This is ignored for all commands but "pack".
 * `-s|--shrinkwrap` Execute "npm shrinkwrap" before creating the repository.
 This is ignored for all commands but "pack".